Aaryan-kapur/commit-regularly/README.md

 cd "path" : replace path with your folder path/ If you are placing this file inside local repository folder, remove this line completely
 <br />
 <br />
-"edit-%count%" : Currently the commit message is edit-number you can change this!
+"edit" : Currently the commit message is edit you can change this!
 <br />
 <br />
 TIMEOUT 30 : Determines time between 2 commits.